 A graduate from the University of California, Irvine and Rush Medical College in Chicago, he completed his internship at Cedars-Sinai Medical Center.
 After his internship, Dr. Paveloff completed a residency in ophthalmology at the University of Chicago, during which he was honored with the prestigious Harvey Z. Klein Award for Excellence in Patient Care.

 Dante J. Pieramici, MD

-Dr. Dante J. Pieramici regularly trains international ophthalmologists from underserved areas around the world.
+Dante J. Pieramici, M.D., regularly trains international ophthalmologists from underserved areas around the world.
 An esteemed ophthalmologist himself, he is also the Co-Director of the California Retina Research Foundation, a partner of the California Retina Consultants, Assistant Clinical Professor of Ophthalmology at the Doheny Eye Center in Southern California, and serves on the Board of Directors at SEE International.

 Dr. Pieramici has published over 100 articles, 16 book chapters, and has edited 3 books on retinal diseases.
 He lectures nationally and internationally on retinal diseases and ocular trauma.
 His research interests vary, and include clinical and basic science projects aimed at better understanding of the underlying pathophysiology of ocular diseases.
 Through these efforts, Dr. Pieramici hopes to improve treatments for patients with age-related macular degeneration, diabetic retinopathy, retinal vascular diseases, and severe ocular injuries.

 In addition to his research, Dr. Pieramici has helped in the development of new surgical techniques, including limited macular translocation and 25-gauge (small incision) vitrectomy surgery.
 He is also involved in the development of new drug delivery techniques for various retinal vascular diseases.